Lost in translation: Exposing hidden compiler optimization opportunities: Exposing Hidden Optimization Opportunities

 In contrast, in benchmark 18 (lower graph of~\Cref{subfig:rpi3Bplus:opt2}) a similar performance gain is achieved through loop vectorization, but it is not canceled by a subsequent loop unrolling of the vectorized loop.
 This difference in behavior is explained by the fact that quantitative settings of the loop-unroll pass depend on the optimization flag used when invoking the optimizer.
 Our optimization sequences start from level -O0 and therefore, the loop unrolling passes use the default loop unrolling threshold value applied at optimization levels lower than -O3.

 On the other hand, the standard optimization sequence of the -O3 level uses a default unroll threshold value which is twice as large, enabling the unrolling where our partial optimization sequences prevent it.
 This artefact raises the importance of \emph{target-aware heuristic tuning} (case~3 in \Cref{table:findings:categorized}) which requires significant understanding of the target architecture, but may be needed to utilize the target architecture at its best.
+It also demonstrates that the compiler should actively leverage the information about the current target architecture instead of relying on heuristically determined target-independent threshold values.

 In \Cref{subfig:rpi3Bplus:opt2}, the final loop unrolling pass (\texttt{loop-unroll 186}) not only impacts performance, but also cancels the potential for code size reduction observed in benchmarks 9 and 18.
 The increase in code size caused by this optimization pass is linked to the introduction of additional ``catch-up'' loops intended to handle the cases where the actual number of iterations is not known beforehand and might not be a multiple of the unrolling factor.
 However, in the tested benchmarks the loop has a constant number of iterations and once vectorized, it is fully unrolled to linear code.
-This means that the catch-up loops are redundant and should be removed, yet they are actually left in the code calling for a \emph{generic optimization improvement} (cf. case~2 in~\Cref{table:findings:categorized}).
+This means that the catch-up loops are redundant and should be removed, yet they are actually left in the code calling for a \emph{generic optimization improvement} (cf.~case~2 in~\Cref{table:findings:categorized}).

-As a last example, the analysis of behavior of benchmark 17 on Cortex-A53 leads to a potential \emph{target-specific optimization refinement} (case~6 in \Cref{table:findings:categorized}): the loss of performance potential during the first loop-rotate pass (\texttt{loop-rotate 73}) corresponds to the inversion of conditional branch conditions in the benchmark core loop, with all other instructions of the core loop remaining identical.
+As a last example, the analysis of the behavior of benchmark 17 on Cortex-A53 leads to a potential \emph{target-specific optimization refinement} (case~6 in \Cref{table:findings:categorized}): the loss of performance potential during the first loop-rotate pass (\texttt{loop-rotate 73}) corresponds to the inversion of conditional branch conditions in the benchmark core loop, with all other instructions of the core loop remaining identical.
 The associated 16.2\% decrease in code performance hints at a branch prediction artefact that could be related to the findings of benchmark 36 (described above) in which the benchmark performance is directly linked to the relative execution times of signed vs.\ unsigned conditional branch instructions.